mLetrone/power-events/docs/usage/conditions.md

 ### Mapping

 Sometimes, the value in the event has been serialized to simplify the format, like date passed as timestamp or iso format.
-You can provide a mapper, to choose how the value will be check.
+You can provide a mapper, to choose how the value will be checked.

 An example with a date, the menu carte should be the menu of the week.
-But, the date is represented as a string.
+But the date is represented as a string.

 ```python
 from datetime import datetime, timedelta